Eyes / Vision

-With myopia, the light rays from the distant object entering the eye are focused in front of the retina instead of on it, resulting in blurred images.
-This is usually because the eyeball is too long or sometimes the cornea and the lens do not bend the light rays properly.
+Myopia results when the length of an eyeball is too long.
+Light rays from the distant object entering the eye are focused in front of the retina instead of on it, resulting in blurred images.

-Myopia is partly inherited and partly due to environmental factors.
-Although how myopia develops is not clearly known yet, studies have shown that near work, such as reading and writing, is a very important environmental factor.
+Myopia can have many causes, two of which are genetic and environmental factors.
+Although how myopia develops is not clearly known yet, studies have shown that activities at close range, such as reading, writing and using electronic screen, are very important environmental factors.

 Myopia is a common eye problem in Hong Kong.
-About 17% of P.1 students are short-sighted and but the percentage increases to about 53% in P.6 students.
-Besides, the degree of myopia increases with age and it will stabilize about 20 years old.
+About 18% of 6-year-old students have short-sightedness but the percentage increases to about 62% in 12-year-old students.
+Besides, the degree of myopia increases with age and it will stabilise at about the age of 20.

-Although myopia is partly inherited, eye care can help to keep good vision.
+Although myopia is partly inherited, proper eye care can help to keep good vision.

-- Change position, blink eyes, do muscle relaxation exercise
+- Change position, blink eyes and do muscle relaxation exercise frequently.

-- 6-12 years old: Limit recreational screen time to no more than two hours a day.
+- For students of 6 to 12 years old: limit recreational screen time to no more than two hours a day.

 - Use ceiling lights when reading.
 Lighting should be even and bright without excessive glare.

-- For right-handed children, light from a desk lamp should be shone from the left upper corner when they are writing, and from the right upper corner for left-handers.
+- For right-handers, light from a desk lamp should be shone from the left upper corner when they are writing, and from the right upper corner for left-handers.
 Do not shine light directly into the eyes.

 ||Choose appropriate printed materials

-- Glossy paper will produce glare and cause eye strain after prolonged reading.
+- Glossy paper can cause glare and lead to eye strain after prolonged reading.

-- Dark-colored paper reduces clarity and makes reading difficult.
+- Dark-coloured paper reduces clarity and makes reading difficult.

 Keep your eyes and body healthy